Evryway/evryway.github.io/_drafts/2020-09-14-a-tale-of-two-problems.md

 ---
 layout: post
-title: A tale of two problems - finding the solution to Finding the Largest Interior Rectangle in a simple polygon
+title: A tale of two problems - Solving the problem of solving the problem
 category: DevBlog
 tags: DevBlog
 keywords: Largest Interior Rectangle Simple Polygon Implementation Unity3d Mathematics Academia Papers Please
 ---
-Often, a solution to a problem is out there - but a working implementation needs to be constructed to meet the needs of the problem.
-This article details the process involved in solving such a problem, namely finding the largest interior rectangle inside a simple polygon using C# and Unity 3D.
+Often, a solution to a problem is out there - but a working implementation needs to be constructed to meet the needs of the user.
+Taking that solution and making it useable can be problematic itself.
+This article details the process involved in solving such a problem on the road to creating a working implementation.

 ## Abstract